 You also need to be prepared to follow through, and not just make your statement an empty promise.

 4. Promise it won't happen again

 This is a vital step because you need to reassure the person you will change your behavior, and begin rebuilding trust in your ability to fixing the relationship.
 With that said, once you promise to change the behavior, if you don't follow through, you will do irreversible damage to your reputation and your trustworthiness.

 Once you have apologized, you should also not expect instant forgiveness.
 It may take folks different lengths of time to process the information and feel comfortable enough to forgive you.

-In your daily responsibilities as an EMS leader, we deal with tons of different situations that may lead to the need for an apology.
-On a final note, if your behavior could result in legal action or possible liability against you or your organization, delay your apology and seek the advice of your legal council.
+In your daily responsibilities as an EMS leader, we deal with endless different situations that may lead to the need for an apology.
+On a final note, if your behavior could result in legal action or possible liability against you or your organization, delay your apology and seek the advice of your legal counsel.

 This article was originally posted Oct.
 16, 2014.
 It has been updated.